nodejs/nodejs.org/TRANSLATION.md

 Node.js is a global platform and so this site has many translations.
 We use [Crowdin](https://crowdin.com) to translate the Node.js Website

-The translation of the site into languages other than English is handled by [Crowdin translators](https://support.crowdin.com/translation-process-overview/).
+The site's translation into languages other than English is handled by [Crowdin translators](https://support.crowdin.com/translation-process-overview/).

+We use [`next-intl`](https://next-intl-docs.vercel.app/) as our Internationalization Library.
+We recommend reading its documentation for API usage.

 ## How to translate